 nCino has a diverse customer base ranging from global financial institutions, such as Bank of America, Barclays, Santander Bank and TD Bank, to enterprise banks, such as KeyBank, Allied Irish Bank, Truist Bank and US Bank, to regional and community banks, as such ConnectOne Bank, IBERIANBANK, Pacific Western Bank and Coastal States Bank, to credit unions, such as Corning Credit Union, Navy Federal Credit Union, SAFE Credit Union and Wright-Patt Credit Union, to new market entrants, such as challenger banks like B-North, DBT Företagslån, Recognise Financial and Secure Trust Bank.
 These companies represent a cross-section of global financial institutions, enterprise banks, regional and community banks, credit unions and challenger banks, and each of these customers represent a substantial level of ACV in its respective category.
-We ended fiscal 2020 with over 290 financial institutions that utilized the nCino Bank Operating System for client onboarding, loan origination and/or deposit account opening, of which 161 each generated more than \$100,000 in annual subscription revenues in fiscal 2020.
-In addition, we have over 890 financial institutions that use the portfolio analytics solution we acquired with the Visible Equity acquisition in fiscal 2020, which is now part of nIQ.
-In total, we had over 1,180 financial institution customers as of January 31, 2020.
+As of July 31, 2020, we had over 305 financial institutions that utilized the nCino Bank Operating System for client onboarding, Ioan origination and/or deposit account opening, of which 198 each generated more than \$100,000 in subscription revenues for the twelve months ended July 31, 2020.
+In addition, we have over 920 financial institutions that use the portfolio analytics solution we acquired with the Visible Equity acquisition in fiscal 2020, which is now part of nIQ.
+In total, we had over 1,225 financial institution customers as of July 31, 2020.
 No single customer represented more than 10% of total revenues in fiscal 2020.